 - Never open or disassemble a power supply, even if it's unplugged.
 If a power supply needs to be tested, use a power supply tester like professional computer technicians do.

 - Don't use metal tools to work inside a computer while it's plugged into a power source.

 - Avoid wearing metal jewelry on the hands or wrists while they are inside the computer.

-- Avoid touching conducting surfaces (which also protects those components from static damage).
+- Avoid touching conducting surfaces of computer parts (which also protects those components from static damage).

 - Keep liquids away from computers (and all electrical appliances).